symbol/symbol-docs/source/concepts/transaction.rst

     Transaction cycle

-After announcing a transaction, the REST API will always return an OK response immediately.
+After `announcing a transaction <https://github.com/nemtech/nem2-docs/blob/master/source/resources/examples/typescript/transaction/SendingATransferTransaction.ts#L47>`_, the REST API will always return an OK response immediately.
 At this point, it still unknown whether the transaction is valid.

 The first validation happens in the API nodes.
 If the transaction presents some error, the WebSocket throws a notification through the status channel.
 In the positive case, the transaction reaches the P2P network with an **unconfirmed** status.
 Never rely on a transaction which has an unconfirmed state.
 It is not clear if it will get included in a block, as it should pass a second validation before.